aranjeetpaul/Echo-Circuit-2019-sales-analysis/README.md

 ## Appendix

-- See the raw and cleaned data in the [Data](Data) folder.
+- See the raw and cleaned data in the [Data](Data/) folder.
 - See my SQL queries in the [SQL file](Exploration/ecommerce_exploration.sql).
-- See the notebook for data cleaning, visualization, and analysis in the [Python Notebook](Exploration/ecommerce_analysis.ipynb).
+- See the visualizations used in this README.md in the [Visualisations](Visualisations/) folder.

-- For more of my projects and data journey, visit my [portfolio website and reach out](https://ruizdelcarmen.me/)!
+> For more of my projects and Data Journey, visit the rest of my [GitHub](https://github.com/aranjeetpaul).
+Or to see my Data Visualisation and Storytelling skills, visting my [Tableau Public](https:) for an Emergency Room Dashboard with.....
+Feel free to follow me on [LinkedIn](https:).